William Henry Jackson: Career as publisher

-In 1936 Edsel Ford, backed by his father Henry Ford, bought Jackson's 40,000 negatives from Livingstone's estate for "The Edison Institute," known today as The Henry Ford in Dearborn, Michigan.
+In 1936 Edsel Ford, backed by his father Henry Ford, bought Jackson's 40,000 negatives from Livingstone's estate for "The Edison Institute", known today as The Henry Ford in Dearborn, Michigan.
 Eventually, Jackson's negatives were divided between the Colorado Historical Society (views west of the Mississippi), and the Library of Congress Prints and Photographs Division (all other views).

 Later life

 Jackson moved to Washington, D.C., in 1924, and produced murals of the Old West for the new U.S. Department of the Interior building.
 He also acted as a technical advisor for the filming of Gone with the Wind.

 William Henry Jackson also attended the 75th anniversary commemoration and the 1938 Gettysburg reunion, in July 1938.

 In 1942, Jackson died at the age of 99 in New York City.
-He was honored by the Explorer's Club for his 80,000 photographs of the American West.
+He was honored by the Explorers Club for his 80,000 photographs of the American West.
 He was also memorialized by the Adventurers' Club of New York, of which he was an active member.
 The SS William H Jackson steamship was in active service in 1945.
 Recognized as one of the last surviving Civil War veterans, he was buried at Arlington National Cemetery.

 Mount Jackson el.
 8231 ft just north of the Madison River, in the Gallatin Range of Yellowstone National Park is named in honor of Jackson.

 In 1982 Jackson was inducted into the International Photography Hall of Fame and Museum.